zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/shadow-properties.md

 }
 ```

-Shadow properties cannot be accessed after a no-tracking query since the entities returned are not tracked by the change tracker.
+You can't access shadow properties after a no-tracking query since the entities returned are not tracked by the change tracker.